mawro69/mycv/index.md

 My name is Anwar and this world, I'm out of it

-'Cause with all this $\alpha - \beta -\gamma$ shit, I'm startin' to sound like A Math-ALF a bit
+'Cause with all this \alpha - \beta -\gamma shit, I'm startin' to sound like A Math-ALF a bit

 Ha ha, It kill me, this technologie and climate change's counterfeit